olegborikov/JavaEpamTrainingFinalProject/README.md

 # Project description
 Website for maintaining the operability of the tattoo parlor, and managing internal information.
+The client has the opportunity to replenish the balance, search and order images in the catalog.
+The order confirm or reject by the administrator.
+The client can offer his images to the salon, for which he can receive a discount.
+The administrator manages the clients and the content of the system.
 #
 ### Actors
 #### Guest